saasquatch/saasquatch-docs/src/theming/helpers.md

 ### What is a helper?

-A helper is a block that helps you provide some logic in your templates.
+A helper is a block that helps you provide some logic in your <a href="/themes/templates/">templates</a>.

 ```
 {{#if user.imageUrl}}